The 11th Annual Screenplay Competition is part of the 43rd Annual Atlanta Film Festival

 Stella Meghie, 2011 Feature Screenplay Winner, went on to direct her winning script Jean of the Joneses which played at the Atlanta Film Festival in 2016.
 Her film Everything, Everything, starring Amandla Stenberg and Nick Robinson, was released in theaters in 2017.

 Mike Makowsky, 2016 Pilot Screenplay Winner, went on to become a Blacklist honoree.
-His feature film I Think We’re Alone Now premiered at Sundance in 2018 under the direction of Reed Morano (Director of Meadowland, Cinematographer for Beyoncé: Lemonade, The Skeleton Twins, Kill Your Darlings) and starring Peter Dinklage and Elle Fanning.
+His feature film I Think We’re Alone Now premiered at Sundance in 2019 under the direction of Reed Morano (Meadowland, Cinematographer for Beyoncé: Lemonade, The Skeleton Twins, Kill Your Darlings) and starring Peter Dinklage and Elle Fanning.

 "What sets ATLFF apart is what makes Atlanta itself such a great city -- a sharp sense of humor, a warm sense of hospitality, and a taste for adventure.
 One of my favorite film festivals."